sainnhe/container-images/README.md

 - A user `admin` has been created and can execute `sudo` command without password
 - The default user is `admin` and the default work directory is `/home/admin`

-Since Arch Linux is a rolling release distro, you need to run `sudo pacman -Syu` before using.
+Since Arch Linux is a rolling release distro, you need to run `sudo pacman -Syu --noconfirm` before using.

 Available tags: